Installing and Upgrading N1MM Logger

 If you report a problem with an earlier release, our first response will likely be to ask you to install the latest version and test with that.
 Often, we will have fixed a problem, particularly one involving multipliers or scoring in a given contest, even before you report it.

 This file comes in several different versions.
 You can download it from the author’s web site.
-A good strategy is to download the zipped file containing all of the variants, and extract them into your C:\User\[[login]]\Documents\N1MM Logger+\SupportFiles directory.
-The master.scp file does not have to be uploaded to your database, but check the Associated Files tab in the Contest Setup dialog for the contest you plan to operate, to make sure that the correct master file will be used.
+One possible strategy is to download the zipped file containing all of the variants, and extract them into your C:\User[[login]]\Documents\N1MM Logger+\SupportFiles directory.
+Another strategy is to use the Tools > Download and Install Latest Check Partial file (master.scp) menu item in the main Entry window periodically (e.g. before major contests).
+It is possible to designate different master.scp files for use in different contests.
+Check the Associated Files tab in the Contest Setup dialog for the contest you plan to operate, to make sure that the correct master file will be used.

-The country file used by the program is WL_CTY.DAT which also needs to be put in the C:\User\[[login]]\Documents\N1MM Logger+\SupportFiles Directory.
+The country file used by the program is WL_CTY.DAT which also needs to be put in the C:\User[[login]]\Documents\N1MM Logger+\SupportFiles Directory.
 Updates are frequent and are announced on the N1MM Logger reflector.
-The CTY files are available from the author’s web site.
-Once downloaded, the file must be loaded into the database using the Tools menu.
+The simplest way to update the country file is to use the Tools > Download and install latest country file (wl_cty.dat) menu time in the main Entry window.
+The CTY files are also available from the author’s web site.
+If the file was downloaded separately, it can be loaded into the database using the Tools > Import country list from downloaded file menu item.
 If the WL_CTY file in the directory is newer than the one in your current database, you will be reminded of that each time the program starts.
 It takes only seconds to get up to date.

 You should probably refresh your anti-virus definitions, ignore the warning, and/or get a new anti-virus package.
 Although it could happen some day, the N1MM Logger team uses a variety of anti-virus packages and has never inflicted a virus upon N1MM Logger users.
 Due to the fact that the software has frequent releases and makes calls on the Internet (telnet and web pages), it is not uncommon for anti-virus programs to report false positives.
 Before creating yet-another false virus scare on the reflector, we recommend that you test the file against the on-line scanning site http://www.virustotal.com/index.html .
 If you receive a positive report from one anti-virus product, you may be the first person to test that file (due to frequent releases of updates).
 Run the scan again and the positive report should clear.